varungulati/react-reward-button/README.md

 A React component that provides a reward button with Ethereum token rewards.
 Built with wagmi, AppKit, and ethers.js for seamless Web3 integration.

+## Why settle for clicks that do nothing?

+React Reward Button is a drop-in, beautifully styled button powered by shadcn/ui and Reown wallet integration — but with a twist: every click can reward your users with real tokens.

+### Unique Selling Points

+1. **🎨 Beautiful by Design**
+   Built on top of shadcn/ui's Button component — fully customizable with variants, sizes, and accessible design patterns out of the box.

+2. **🔗 Seamless Wallet Integration with Reown**
+   Handles wallet connection automatically using the Reown React library.
+Users connect once and are ready to receive rewards instantly.

+3. **🪙 Compatible with Any ERC-20 Token**
+   Reward users in your own token or any existing ERC-20 token on supported EVM chains (Polygon recommended).

+4. **⚡ One Click = Real Value**
+   Trigger token rewards instantly when users interact with the button — perfect for gamified actions, engagement campaigns, or loyalty flows.

+5. **⚙️ Flexible Gas Modes**
+   Choose how rewards are delivered:
+   - Developer-funded (gasless for user)
+   - Or user-funded (MetaMask/Reown confirmation per claim)

+6. **🧩 Plug-and-Play Integration**
+   Drop it into any React project like a regular button.
+Add reward props, and you're done — no backend required unless you want one.

 ## Features

 - 🌐 **Web3 Integration**: Built with wagmi and AppKit for modern Web3 functionality